nicholasray/navpush/README.md

     return (
       <PushRight
         fixbox={ ( isOpen, toggle ) => {
-          // for any of the off-canvas animations, you will need to place your
+          // For any of the off-canvas animations, you will need to place your
-          // fixed elements inside the fixbox render prop return (
+          // fixed elements inside the fixbox render prop. return (
             <header>
               <a className="logo" href="/">